 If you’re in a relationship that is not really working for you (whether it’s a marriage or a best friendship or whatever), this is an opportunity to say “life is short.
 I want to spend time with people I really care about and who really care about me.”

 Look for someone who you can be your authentic self with, whether it’s a friend, family member, colleague, or neighbor.

 To Be Continued!

 If you’ve been feeling isolated, hopefully this conversation will make it easier to pinpoint what’s missing in your relationships and social connections.
-If you’re wondering what you can do about it, stay tuned for my follow-up conversation with Dr. Sanderson: “Making New Friends,” coming soon!
+If you’re wondering what you can do about it, check out my follow-up conversation with Dr. Sanderson: “Making New Social Connections.”

 Here’s to building a more nurturing and fulfilling social landscape for all of us!